Universität Innsbruck

 Secure and Distributed Computing

-The specialization Secure an Distributed Computing emphasizes the design of novel system architectures that meet future demands in terms of scale, performance, and resilience.
+The specialisation Secure an Distributed Computing emphasizes the design of novel system architectures that meet future demands in terms of scale, performance, and resilience.
 It spans a variety of paradigms, including the Cloud-Edge continuum, fully decentralized systems, and scientific computing.
-Security-focussed courses train students to anticipate malicious behavior, and defend systems with the help of strong cryptography, robust protocols, and secure elements.
+Security-focussed courses train students to anticipate malicious behaviour and defend systems with the help of strong cryptography, robust protocols and secure elements.
 Courses with a focus on distributed systems delve into topics such as application development, load balancing, scheduling, resource management and fault tolerance.
-The modules in this specialization are relevant for all Master students, and address particularly those interested in building reliable and performance-oriented infrastructures for the digital age.
+The modules in this specialisation are relevant for all Master students, and address particularly those interested in building reliable and performance-oriented infrastructures for the digital age.

 Nach oben scrollen